ryctabo/angular2-webapp/docs/README.md

-# Arpia Documentation
+# RAML Documentation project

-The documentation within the Arpia Backend project is handled with the [RAML](http://raml.org/ "RAML Official Page") version [1.0](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/ "RAML Specification Language"), which is a modeling language for APIs that allows us to document the project easily and quickly.
+The documentation within the backend project is handled with the [RAML](http://raml.org/ "RAML Official Page") version [1.0](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/ "RAML Specification Language"), which is a modeling language for APIs that allows us to document the project easily and quickly.

 To compile, validate and generate the documentation we use a component called [raml2html](https://www.npmjs.org/package/raml2html), in the following paragraphs we will take the steps to be able to use it.